dasilvajm/vllm-tools/NaviDemoSetup.md

 <br>
-After the reboot, load the amdgpu driver:
+After the reboot, load the amdgpu driver (note, this step will be required each time that the system is restarted):

 ```
 sudo modprobe amdgpu
 ```
 <br>
-If ROCm is properly installed, confirm that ROCm identifies all of the Navi48 GPUs installed:
+To confirm that you have a functional ROCm installation, confirm that ROCm identifies all of the installed Navi48 GPUs:

 ```
 /opt/rocm-6.4.0/bin/rocm-smi